parsa-farshah/weather-with-signup/README.md

-# 🌦️ Fresh Weather PWA
+# 🌦️ Fresh Weather PWA With Login

 A **modern, responsive weather Progressive Web App (PWA)** that shows weather forecasts for different cities.
 Using multiple powerful APIs and an interactive UI, you can easily check temperatures, 4-day forecasts, precise location on the map, and city images.